Donnan R. “Donnie” Burris, President/CEO

 Business Unit Leadership

-John Hummel has served as our President – Custom Distribution since February 2019.
-He, also, leads our OneBurris Sales and Business Development initiative.
+John Hummel has served as our President of Custom Distribution since February 2019.
+John recently took over leadership of our PRW division and oversees the buildings that support E-Commerce fulfillment.
+He, also, leads our ONEBURRIS Sales and Business Development initiative.

 Prior to joining us, John served as an officer and President – Central and Southeast United States for United Natural Foods, Inc (NYSE: UNFI) from April of 2016 until his arrival at Burris.
 He, also, served as UNFI’s Vice President of Distribution – Central US from May 2013 until his appointment to President.